-- (a) The projected enrollment of each classification of Special Day Class students served by a school district shall be computed by multiplying the reported enrollment of Special Day Class students by the five-year projection of the same grade level of students as determined by Section 1859.42.
-The resulting value shall be divided by the current enrollment of the same students as provided on Form SAB 50-01. - (b) The projected enrollment of each classification of Special Day Class students served by a county office of education shall be computed as follows: - (1) Determine the percentage change in total Special Day Class enrollment from the current year to the previous year; determine the percentage change in total Special Day Class enrollment in the previous year to the second previous year; determine the percentage change in total Special Day Class enrollment in the second previous year to the third previous year.
-To determine the average annual change, add the three percentage changes and divide by three. - (2) The current Special Day Class enrollment provided by the county office of education as reported on Form SAB 50-01, shall be adjusted by the average annual percentage change in (1) for each year until the five-year projected enrollment has been determined.
+(a) For the purposes of this section the final year shall refer to the fifth or tenth-year as determined in projection method used for projecting non-Special Day Class enrollment in Section 1859.42.
+The projected enrollment of Special Day Class students served by a school district shall be computed by multiplying the total reported enrollment of Special Day Class students by the final-year projection of the same grade level of students as determined by Section 1859.42.
+The resulting value shall be divided by the current enrollment of the same students as provided on Form SAB 50-01.

+- (b) The projected enrollment of Special Day Class students served by a county office of education shall be computed using either (1) or (2).
+A county office of education that utilized a fifth-year projection when projecting non-Special Day Class enrollment per Section 1859.42 must utilize a fifth-year projection for projecting its Special Day Class enrollment.
+A county office of education that utilized a tenth-year projection when projecting its non-Special Day Class enrollment per Section 1859.42 must utilize a tenth-year projection for its Special Day Class enrollment. - (1) Fifth-year projection enrollment shall be calculated as follows: - (A) Determine the percentage change in total Special Day Class enrollment from the previous year to the current year; determine the percentage change in total Special Day Class enrollment in the second previous year to the previous year; determine the percentage change in total Special Day Class enrollment in the third previous year to the second previous year.
+To determine the average annual change, add the three percentage changes and divide by three. - (B) The current Special Day Class enrollment provided by the county office of education as reported on Form SAB 50-01, shall be adjusted by the average annual percentage change in (A) for each year until the five-year projected enrollment has been determined. - (2) Tenth-year enrollment projection shall be calculated as follows: - (A) Calculate the average annual change as follows: - 1.
+Determine the percentage change in total Special Day Class enrollment from the previous year to the current year; - 2.
+Determine the percentage change in total Special Day Class enrollment in the second previous year to the previous year; - 3.
+Determine the percentage change in total Special Day Class enrollment in the third previous year to the second previous year; - 4.
+Determine the percentage change in total Special Day Class enrollment in the fourth previous year to the third previous year; - 5.
+Determine the percentage change in total Special Day Class enrollment in the fifth previous year to the fourth previous year; - 6.
+Determine the percentage change in total Special Day Class enrollment in the sixth previous year to the fifth previous year: - 7.
+Determine the percentage change in total Special Day Class enrollment in the seventh previous year to the sixth previous year. - 8.
+To determine the average annual change, add the seven percentage changes and divide by seven. - (B) The current Special Day Class enrollment provided by the county office of education as reported on Form SAB 50-01, shall be adjusted by the average annual percentage change in 8. above, for each year until the tenth-year projected enrollment has been determined.